mousepawmedia/devdocs/source/serverconfig/config.rst

 Whenever prompted, opt for the default behavior on options.

-..
-WARNING:: Could not get this working yet.
-Rolled back to this point for now.

 Next, we'll configure LDAP.
 Open the following file...

 ..  code-block:: bash